chuahziyang/Personal-Portfolio/content/projects/bibo.md

-### Bibo-App app is an app to streamline the proccess of
+### Bibo-App app is an app to streamline the proccess of accounting for strength across nodes.

 ## Stack